 - To use it again, simply let it thaw until it comes to room temperature and beat it briefly to make it creamy again before using.

-- Mix strawberries, maple syrup (or sweeteneand lemon juice in a small pot.
+Mix strawberries, maple syrup (or sweetener) and lemon juice in a small pot.
 Bring to a boil over medium heat, cook, stirring, for about 5 minutes.
-Use the spoon to break up the blueberries as you stir.
+Use the spoon to break up the strawberries as you stir.